jdar0011/Labrador_ImGui/README.md

 ### macOS
 - Beta Release (October 2025) found [here](https://github.com/jdar0011/Labrador_ImGui/releases/tag/Beta)
-- Download and open .dmg file, code is current **unsigned** so macOS makes it difficult to open
+- Download and open .dmg file, code is currently **unsigned** so macOS makes it difficult to open
 - After dragging the LabradorImgui.app into the Application folder, run this line of code to allow the app to open (works on macOS Sequoia V15.6)
 ```
 sudo xattr -cr /Applications/LabradorImgui.app